denimgroup/threadfix/threadfix-scanagent/README.md

 If you have questions or feedback on ThreadFix, please reach out via:

  * [ThreadFix Google Group](https://groups.google.com/forum/?fromgroups#!forum/threadfix) - For general discussion about ThreadFix and questions/comments about scripting ThreadFix and interactions with different tools.
- * [ThreadFix Google Code Issue Tracker](https://code.google.com/p/threadfix/issues/list) - For bugs or features requests for ThreadFix scan agents or the ThreadFix server and API.
+ * [GitHub Issue Tracker](https://github.com/denimgroup/threadfix/issues) - For bugs or features requests for ThreadFix scan agents or the ThreadFix server and API.

 # References #